-To make sure that wireless network is operable in your system we will discuss the method(s) to Install WiFi Driver in Windows 10.
+To make sure that wireless network is operable in your system we will discuss the method(s) to Install WiFi Driver in Windows 10 and 11.
 Though utmost care is taken to involve the latest versions of drivers for all the major Wi-Fi adapters, a few network adapter updates are always left.
 So, you need to have extra care to properly Download, Install, furthermore update WiFi Driver in Windows 10 to avoid any connectivity issues.

-Download WiFi Driver in Windows 10
+Download WiFi Driver in Windows 10 and 11

-In order to download WiFi driver in Windows 10, first and foremost, you need to visit the site of your PC manufacturer.
+In order to download WiFi driver in Windows 11 or 10, first and foremost, you need to visit the site of your PC manufacturer.
 You can do this by following these simple series of steps.

 1. Access any web browser and visit your computer or wireless network adapter (if both are different) manufacturer’s official website.

 2. Here, search for the model of your computer or wireless adapter (if you are on the wireless adapter’s webpage).